walterhiggins/WMPJS/README.md

  * Javascript isn't a toy.
 Javascript is a proper programming language used professionally by thousands of programmers around the world.
 Although originally only used for adding simple extensions to web pages, it's now used for developing all kinds of software and has become one of the most popular programming languages.
  * Javascript is cross-platform.
 What this means is Javascript is available on Macintosh, Windows and Linux.

+The Javascript programming Language is a simple language to get started with but it can be quite flexible in how you do things.
+In Javascript there's usually more than one way to do it.
+This book is not intended as a comprehensive tour of all of Javascript's features.
+Its aim is to focus on the fun parts of Javascript and to help those who are curious about programming get a taste for what programming in Javascript is like.

 ### About the Upcoming Minecraft API